MorenoLaQuatra/domain-specific-academic-dataset/README.md

 Keywords: Keyword: Highlight extraction; Extractive summarization; Regression models; Text mining and analytics

 This repository is intended for research purposes only.
-If you use his collection in your research work please cite:
+If you use this collection in your research work please cite:

 ```
 @article{CAGLIERO2020113659,